nimishagirijan/demo-tdd-storybook/README.md

+# demo-storybook-tdd
-# demo-storybook-tddRepository with examples of how to do TDD and testing components in Storybook
+Repository with examples of how to do TDD and testing components in Storybook

 ## Tech Stack
 - [TypeScript](https://www.typescriptlang.org/)
 - [React](https://reactjs.org/)